Bear | Montana | Slam | Breeze | Joey | R.J. | Laddie

 The American Quarter Horse is arguably the most popular horse in the United States and is the largest breed registry in the world.
 The breed was named for its ability to run faster than a Thoroughbred for a quarter of a mile and became a staple working horse on cattle ranches.
 This iconic horse of the Old West is best known for its versatility, athleticism, and above all dependability.
 Joey is no exception, as his strong build and sesnsible temperament is the embodiment of his breed.

-Joey previously lived at Mosefund Farm in New Jersey, where he was utilized as a lesson horse.
+Joey, before coming to GAIT in 2018, lived at Mosefund Farm in New Jersey, where he was utilized as a lesson horse.
 His former owner and staff at Mosefund described him as “a good egg,” as he was a barn favorite and their go-to horse for lessons.
-Whether he was helping a new rider to learn the basic or teaching an experienced rider to jump, Joey was a confident and willing partner his riders could depend on.
+Whether he was helping a new rider to learn the basics or teaching an experienced rider to jump, Joey was a confident and willing partner his riders could depend on.
 These very qualities, as well as his strong build and experience as a lesson horse, make him a perfect fit for GAIT.
 Joey has easily transitioned into GAIT’s therapeutic riding program and quickly became a favorite among participants and volunteers.

 Show More Show Less